 Workshops are independent entities, both in terms of organization and finance, whose purpose is to proactively support the professional and social rehabilitation of disabled people and to provide disabled people unable to work with opportunities of social and professional rehabilitation through acquisition or restoration of skills necessary for being employed.

-In Poland there are nearly 700 occupational therapy workshops attended by 25 thousand disabled people.
+In Poland there are more than 720 occupational therapy workshops attended by 26 thousand disabled people.

 Vocational development centers (ZAZ)